Lion Air Flight 610: Cockpit voice recorder

-The cockpit voice recorder (CVR) was found on 14 January 2019.
-On 21 January 2019, the NTSC announced that it would not release transcript from the cockpit voice recorder until the final report was released.
-Following the Ethiopian Airlines Flight 302 crash on 10 March 2019, however, the data from the CVR of the Lion Air Flight 610 were shared among the investigators; media citing anonymous sources reported that CVR recorded the pilots mentioning several problems, trying to climb, and checking the quick reference handbook for a solution.
-NTSC denied these claims but stated the pilots began to panic at the end of the flight.
+The CVR was found on 14 January 2019.
+On 21 January 2019, the NTSC announced that it would not release transcript from the CVR until the final report was released.
+Following the Ethiopian Airlines Flight 302 crash on 10 March 2019, however, the data from the CVR of the Lion Air Flight 610 were shared among the investigators; media citing anonymous sources reported that the CVR recorded the pilots mentioning several problems, trying to climb, and checking the quick-reference handbook for a solution.
+NTSC denied these claims, but stated the pilots began to panic at the end of the flight.

 Final report

 The NTSC released its final report into the accident on 25 October 2019.
 The report listed nine "Contributing Factors":